kwalczak80/Speedy-cars/README.md

 - As a site owner, I want users to be able to view the business’ social media.
 - As a logged-in administrator, I want to be able to add testimonials.

-### Error Flow
+### Error Handling

-- In the event that the desired page cannot be located, the user should be able to return through the website's navigational structure without hitting the back button on their browser
+- If the page cannot be loaded, the user should be able to return through the website's navigational structure without hitting the back button on their browser.

 ## Kanban dashboard